goloroden/learning-lisp/README.md

 ### Defining local functions

-To define local functions use the `flet` function.
-Basically it works like the `let` function, except that it defines functions instead of variables.
+To define local functions use `flet`.
+Basically it works like `let`, except that it defines functions instead of variables.

 ```lisp
 (defun calculate ()